BananaAcid/imapbox/README.md

 > - Added email search option
 > - Modernized the docker files
 > - Added documentation about how to use docker, adding metadata from subfolders to elasticsearch, building binaries and more, info on how to run the python script locally
+> - Tested on 200+ GB of real emails to fix crashes

 ## Backup email folder